SpaceSUITE-ReactiveResponseCourses/Image-Processing-Course-for-Building-Management---Spain/installation guides/python-environment.md

 ## 6. Usage Notes

-To activate the environment later:
+To activate the environment later within your project folder:

 `conda activate ./uhi-env`